OlivierMounicq/CSharpNotes/Memory-Management/03-IDisposable.md

 If the code does not call the Dispose (the developer has forgot to call the _Dispose_ method), the object won't be released.
 To avoid this problem, you can to call the _Dispose_ method from the destructor (consequently, from the finalizer)

+####2.2.3 The rules

+Never dispose the managed ressources in the destructor/finalize method.
+(In this case, an exception could be throw).

 ###2.3 The worklow

 So there are two ways to call the _Dispose_ method: